Congratulations on your decision to start a dog grooming business!

 • Cleaning products

-Earn certifications and training.
+Earn Certifications and Training

 There are no legal certifications required for dog groomers, but training helps ensure you do an exemplary job and show customers you are qualified.